Couple walking down a country lane

 At the end of the tenancy

-Notice and eviction
+Notice and ending the tenancy

-Providing there is no outstanding rent owed, and no cleaning or repairs are needed, your security deposit will be returned to you in full.
-If cleaning or repairs are required, these will be agreed between you and the landlord and the cost deducted from your deposit, with the balance returned to you.
+Providing there is no outstanding rent owed, and no cleaning or repairs are required, your security deposit will be returned to you in full.